programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 [^6]: While this library could be used to read shapefiles, we use RGDAL becuase it has some difficulty with IPUMS historical census data.

 [^7] For details on ggmap and and integration with Google Maps or other maps services see the [ggmap overview](http://stat405.had.co.nz/ggmap.pdf).
 For another broader disscusions on google map making that utilizes a few of the librarys in this tutorial see [R and Google Map Making](https://rpubs.com/nickbearman/r-google-map-making).
+[^8] We are setting Coordinate Refrence System(CRS) to EPSG 4326 which is the most common maping system used int the U.S. It is used by Google  which is the origins of our data.
+EPSG 3857 is also used by google.
+For mor on CRS see[Intro to Coordinate Refrence Systems & Spatial Projections](http://www.datacarpentry.org/r-spatial-data-management-intro/R/intro-to-coordinate-reference-systems) Also see [coordinate systems refrence](https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/OverviewCoordinateReferenceSystems.pdf).